 Won multiple awards

 The university has continued to meet the changing needs of the metro area as it has gained recognition.
 For example, Metropolitan State's accounting program is now the largest in Minnesota, and its graduates consistently place among the top 10 finishers in the rigorous CPA examination.

 In 1995, Metropolitan State won the prestigious Hesburgh award for its continuing focus on improving teaching.

 In 1997, the university won the Quality-of-Life award from the Greater Minneapolis Chamber of Commerce for conducting 25 community service projects to celebrate its 25th anniversary.

 Metropolitan State's Dr. Nancy J. Black was named the 1998 Minnesota Professor of the Year.

-Metropolitan State approaches its fourth decade of service to the Twin Cities with a continuing commitment to educational access and quality for those who have been underserved and those who are bound in location by virtue of family or economic circumstances.
+Metropolitan State approaches its fiftieth anniversary of service to the Twin Cities with a continuing commitment to educational access and quality for those who have been underserved and those who are bound in location by virtue of family or economic circumstances.

-The university's 24,876 alumni include leaders in business, finance, health care and public service.
+The university's 49,041 (as of December 2020) alumni include leaders in business, finance, health care and public service.
 They offer clear evidence of the opportunity and quality of educational programming provided by the university.